walkawayy/TR1X/docs/tr2/README.md

 - fixed the distorted skybox in room 5 of Barkhang Monastery
 - fixed Lara reloading the harpoon gun after every shot in NG+
 - fixed the dragon reviving itself after Lara removes the dagger in rare circumstances
+- fixed grenades counting as double kills in the game statistics

 #### Visuals